 Finding the right place for me

 These strived to take a more pragmatic approach with the aim of reducing maintenance requirements.
-The lawn-cemetery was conceived in the 1950’s, taking inspiration from the simple uniformity of the war graves.
-They adopted the principle but lost the soul.
+The lawn cemetery, conceived in the 1950s, took inspiration from the simple uniformity of the war graves.
+They adopted the principle but lost their soul.

 My heart sinks in these places.
 I don’t belong here.
-I long for the calm uniformity, and crispness of a war graves area, or to browse the heritage, art forms and craft of the high Victorians, or to feel the patina of weathered, local stones leaning in God’s green acres.
+I long for the calm uniformity, and crispness of a war grave, or to browse the heritage, art forms and craft of the high Victorians, or to feel the patina of weathered, local stones leaning in God’s green acres.
 But I’m most at home in the peace and simplicity of a truly natural burial ground.